bufbuild-ru/docs/docs/bsr/quickstart/index.md

 :::

-A new `gen` directory appears, which contains your generated code.Next, validate your code.
+A new `gen` directory appears, which contains your generated code.

+Next, validate your code.
 Start the server (which imports the code stubs you just generated):

 ::: info bsr/start/server/